Stay well, stay warm

 - Stock up on cold and flu remedies for your home

 - Keep extra food items in the cupboard or freezer in case it's too cold to go shopping.
 You could do your food shopping online and get it delivered to your door.

-The NHS website has many useful suggestions on how to keep warm during this weather, including more information on keeping your home warm, help with heating costs and protecting your health.
+The How to stay well in winter page on the NHS website has many useful suggestions on how to keep warm during this weather, including more information on keeping your home warm, help with heating costs and protecting your health.

 Keep Herefordshire Warm scheme

 It is vital that people can afford to stay warm and healthy in their own homes.
 By phoning 0800 677 1432, a team of trained energy advisors at Keep Herefordshire Warm can offer free energy efficiency advice that will help you stay warm and save money on your bills.
 The advice ranges from simple changes you can make, to helping you access grants for insulation or heating.
 They may be able to help you reduce your energy bills, switch to a cheaper energy tariff or supplier, or offer you a free home visit to advise you on ways to save energy.

 The service has been providing free home energy advice since 2001, and covers all homes in Herefordshire.
 For information or advice, talk to a friendly energy advisor on 0800 677 1432, or visit Keep Herefordshire Warm.